Founder & Lead Editor

 Design and Build Quality

-When you get the Adidas Campus 00s in hand, the first thing you notice is the materials.
-It’s got that premium feel.
+When you get the Adidas Campus 00s in hand, the materials stand out first.
+It has that premium feel.

-Upper The upper is where the shoe really makes its first impression.
-It's typically constructed from a soft, premium suede or leather, which gives it that classic, sophisticated look and feel.
-Some special editions might even feature materials like corduroy, which is a nice touch.
-Inside, a soft textile terry lining adds to the step-in comfort, making it feel pretty plush from the get-go.
-Aesthetically, the design is dominated by those iconic, oversized suede 3-Stripes and some perforated details between them.
-While the leather and suede aren't naturally porous, these ventilation holes, combined with a mesh tongue on some versions, do a surprisingly good job at letting your feet breathe.
-Lab tests actually rate its breathability a solid 4 out of 5, which is better than a lot of leather sneakers out there.
+Upper The upper is the first big impression.
+It’s usually soft, premium suede or leather, which gives it that classic look and feel.
+Some special editions even use corduroy, which is a nice touch.
+Inside, the soft textile terry lining adds to the step-in feel, so it starts out pretty plush.
+Visually, the oversized suede 3-Stripes do most of the talking, with perforations between them.
+Leather and suede aren’t naturally porous, but the ventilation holes (and a mesh tongue on some versions) help more than you’d expect.
+Lab tests rate breathability a solid 4 out of 5, which is better than a lot of leather sneakers.

-Midsole Now, let's talk about what's under your foot.
-The midsole here is firm.
-And I mean, technically firm.
+Midsole Underfoot, the midsole is firm—technically firm.
 Lab measurements put its hardness at 37.1 HA, which is significantly firmer than the average sneaker midsole (around $29.2 HA).
-Here's the thing, though: this isn't a bad thing.
-It's a deliberate choice.
-A firmer midsole gives you a better feel for the ground and more stability, which is perfect for casual walking and the shoe's skate-inspired heritage.
-You're not getting a bouncy, marshmallow-like cushion, but you are getting a stable, controlled ride that feels secure.
-It’s a different kind of comfort, one that’s built for control and all-day wear rather than high-impact athletics.
+But that’s not automatically a negative.
+It’s a deliberate choice.
+A firmer midsole gives you better ground feel and more stability, which fits casual walking and the shoe’s skate-inspired roots.
+You won’t get a bouncy, marshmallow feel, but you do get a stable, controlled ride that feels secure.

-Outsole Flipping the shoe over, you’ll find a durable rubber outsole with a classic herringbone tread.
-This pattern is a bit of a throwback, and while you wouldn't want to play a serious game of basketball in them today, it provides fantastic grip for city surfaces.
-Whether you're navigating sidewalks, asphalt, or dry concrete, the traction is reliable.
-It’s solid and does its job without any fuss, which is exactly what you want from a daily driver.
+Outsole Flip the shoe over and you’ll find a durable rubber outsole with classic herringbone tread.
+It’s a throwback pattern, and while you wouldn’t want to play serious basketball in them today, it gives reliable grip for city surfaces.
+Sidewalks, asphalt, dry concrete—it does its job without any drama.

-Weight The Campus 00s is a bit of a heavyweight, tipping the scales at around 422 grams (14.9 oz) for a standard men's size.
-This is slightly above the average for sneakers, and you can feel that extra heft.
-It's part of its chunky, substantial character.
-That weight, combined with its high torsional rigidity and a stiff heel counter, gives the shoe a very secure, planted feel.
-It’s resistant to twisting, so it feels stable even on uneven ground.
+Weight The Campus 00s is a bit of a heavyweight at around 422 grams (14.9 oz) for a standard men's size.
+That’s slightly above average, and you can feel it.
+But it also matches the chunky, substantial character.
+Combined with high torsional rigidity and a stiff heel counter, that extra heft contributes to a secure, planted feel, and it resists twisting so it stays stable on uneven ground.

-Special Technology Honestly, the main "special feature" here isn't some space-age foam, but that ridiculously over-the-top padded tongue.
-At 23.0 mm thick, it's the defining element of the shoe's comfort profile.
-It acts like a big pillow for the top of your foot, allowing you to lace up tight without any pressure.
-It’s a simple, analog solution to comfort, and it works beautifully.
-Plus, getting two extra sets of laces in the box is a small but very welcome detail that adds to the value.
+Special Technology The main “special feature” here isn’t space-age foam.
+It’s that over-the-top padded tongue.
+At 23.0 mm thick, it’s the defining part of the comfort setup.
+It cushions the top of your foot, so you can lace up without feeling pressure.
+It’s a simple, old-school solution that works well.
+And getting two extra sets of laces in the box is a small but welcome value add.

 Common Durability Issues The shoe is generally a tank, but the suede upper, while beautiful, can be a magnet for dirt and a bit of a pain to clean if you're not careful.
 However, the most glaring durability issue is specific to the kids' version with the Velcro straps.
 Multiple reports confirm that the Velcro loses its ability to stick after about a month of regular kid-level activity, which is a major letdown for parents.